Boneyard Rock Climbing

 Description

 The Boneyard is a great mid-mountain destination.
+A good spot for the climbers who are looking for more feature climbing (corners, aretes, roofs and slabs) rather than the crimp and crank climbing so often found on Mount Lemmon.
 You can climb there from early spring to early fall depending on your tolerance for cold.
 You can also escape the heat of summer but don't get there early.
 The wall is sunny in the morning and unless it is in the 80s or cloudy wait until after 11:30 when the right side starts getting shade.
-It is also close enough to the road that a monsoon shower drenches you it isn't hard to get back to the car.
+It is also close enough to the road that if a monsoon shower drenches you it isn't hard to get back to the car.
 Bring a 70M rope and tie a knot in the end.
 Many routes are very long.
 You can easily get 1000 feet of 5.10 climbing in if you can climb 5.10 quickly.
-There are so many quality sport routes here, from 5.9+ to 5.12-.
-The area shares an approach with the uber popular Ridgeline crag and can be a welcome haven from the crowded gym-like atmosphere that can occur there.
+There are so many quality sport routes here, from 5.8 to 5.12- most teams will find routes for either climbers skill level.
+A number of new routes and long extensions have been added to the cliff since 2025.
+These routes can be a little dirty but are cleaning up with more ascents.
+A good rule of thumb is that if the lichen is thick you are off route.
+The area shares an approach with the popular Ridgeline crag and can be a welcome haven from the crowded gym-like atmosphere that can occur in some areas.

 Getting There